Irresponsibly Teaching Kids To Kill a Mockingbird

 Are eleven year olds capable of intelligently discussing race?
 Of course they are.
 They can also be immensely immature and are sometimes reluctant to take such classroom discussions seriously but this doesn't mean that they aren't capable or that teachers should shy away from it; that would be doing students an injustice.
 So when I realized that a 6th grade English teacher at a charter school in the South Bronx was reading To Kill a Mockingbird with her 6th grade class but discussing the role of race within the text was not a part of the curriculum I cringed.
-Skipping over Race while teaching a text like To Kill a Mockingbird is socially irresponsible and dangerous.
-And I can't help but wonder, if kids are capable of discussing such a prominent topic in this text, why skip it?
+Skipping over Race while teaching a text like To Kill a Mockingbird is socially irresponsible, dangerous, and just reflect low expectations for our students.

 When I taught 5th grade Ancient History my classes engaged daily in mostly insightful conversations about race and gender roles; yes, a bunch of fifth graders wanted to talk about gender roles.
 At the beginning of the school year our discussions were mostly superficial and not every student had the epiphany I envisioned they would have but I did learn that ten year olds were more than capable of engaging in intellectual, high-level discussions about complex topics most adults tend to avoid.
 Children don't care about being politically correct so most feel free to speak genuinely on their personal experiences and observations about the world around them.
 This isn't the case with most adults.
 Our class discussions were refreshing and eventually they became more intense, explorative and insightful, and we even experienced one or two class-wide epiphanies.
 Although my students were mostly Black or Latino and had probably willingly or unwillingly discussed the concept of "race" before, many were still reluctant to speak on it in class.
 However given the platform and guidance most rose to the challenge.
 A 5th grader asked How did skin color play a role in slavery in Ancient Egypt and was skin color as important as it was in slavery in the United States? one day during discussion.
 I almost teared and his peers jumped at the opportunity to answer.